veselosky/schemazoid/docs/index.rst

 API, into full Python objects.
 It also assists with the reverse transformation, converting itself to a JSON-serializable dictionary.

-A :class:`Model` uses its field specifications to define its structure and validation rules.
-When you set values for attributes defined as `Field`s, the value passes through the Field's converstion function before being set on the model.
+A :class:`~schemazoid.micromodels.Model` uses its field specifications to define its structure and validation rules.
+When you set avalue for an attribute defined as :class:`~schemazoid.micromodels.Field`, the value passes through the Field's converstion function before being set on the model.
 The value will be coerced to the proper type if possible.
 If the value cannot be coerced, the Field will raise a ``TypeError`` or